Chadius/terosGameRules/docs/adr/2021-12-12-Logic-Objects.md

   Power uses healing.interface

 I also had to make squaddie.interface.
 There is promise here to avoid all dependencies.

+# Now it's time for Factories
+How do I easily copy logic objects?
+- I can give a string to a logic factory and that will return an object

 # Logic objects progress
 ## In progress